Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "She had quite a life."

-"Again…" Naydra managed a small, discreetly appropriate chitter.
+"Again..."
+Naydra managed a small, discreetly appropriate chitter.
 "I’m not sure if that’s fortune or a curse."

 "Well there’s an apocryphal curse that goes *‘may you live in interesting times.’* So, I guess we’re all cursed right now," Xiù said.
 "But I don’t *feel* cursed.
 I feel very, very lucky."

 Naydra duck-nodded, slowly, then again rather more sharply. "...Yes.
 I know what you mean," she agreed.
 She sighed and looked back at the pyre.
 It was dying now: soon, the speeches and eulogy would begin.

 "I wonder how different things would have been?" she mused.
 "If you hadn’t been in that holding cell, where would we be?
-I’m sure it was miserable for you, and I don’t want to say that I’m glad it happened… but I am."
+I’m sure it was miserable for you, and I don’t want to say that I’m glad it happened... but I am."

 Xiù gave her a small hug.
 "Don’t worry.
 I’m glad I was there too.
-It was a nightmare at the time, but now…" She glanced back at her son, her partners, and her daughter.
+It was a nightmare at the time, but now..."
+She glanced back at her son, her partners, and her daughter.
 "That’s life, really.
 At the time it might be terrifying and awful, but years later you can look back and see that, actually, you have something that you’d never give up because of it."

 Allison saw her looking at them, and probably gleaned a lot of what she was thinking just from her expression.
 She stopped playing with Anna, who was in a baby-carry on her chest, long enough to make a heart shape with her thumbs and fingers.

-"I suppose…" Naydra agreed. "...Though I can’t help but feel that Yulna’s suffering was unnecessary.
+"I suppose..."
+Naydra agreed. "...Though I can’t help but feel that Yulna’s suffering was unnecessary.
 None of us are richer for her pain."

 "But she bore it."
 Xiù watched the pyre carefully.
 The hidden gas was definitely being turned off, now.
 What had once been a head-height stack of logs was now a waist-high mount of black, white and glowing orange.
 The heat coming off it was skin-drying, even from several paces away.
 Of Yulna’s shrouded remains, there was no sign.